 Backing on to Encounter Marine Park, the park also offers the chance to spot dolphins frolicking in the waves or hike to secluded cove beaches.

 There are 15 walking trails in the park that provide spectacular scenery of Backstairs Passage, Kangaroo Island and the rugged Deep Creek Valley.
-There’s a walk for everyone with trails from easy to very difficult, including sections of the famous Heysen Trail.
+There’s a walk for everyone with trails from easy to very difficult, including the Wild South Coast Way on the Heysen Trail.

 This itinerary covers park highlights that you can see in one day with a 2WD on sealed roads and a moderate amount of hiking experience.
 To see more of the park in one day you can go with a 4WD and take some unsealed roads to locations such as Blowhole Beach and Boat Harbour Beach.